MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 *“When we do big LiveOps events we see a big spike then a decline back to normal or a little below normal numbers for a couple days, so we pair LiveOps with client updates every 4-6 weeks to raise the baseline higher for the peaks and the valleys and people stay in the game longer than they would if it weren’t a living thing,”* says Hyper Hippo’s David Ecker.

-"*AdVenture Capitalist* *has found a sweet spot with more frequent, shorter events: “We’re seeing that if our ARPDAU takes a little dip, we can do a shorter event and it can erase the negative event.
+*AdVenture Capitalist* has found a sweet spot with more frequent, shorter events: *“We’re seeing that if our ARPDAU takes a little dip, we can do a shorter event and it can erase the negative event.
 We’re trying two in a week to try to mitigate those dips.
 Waiting 3-4 weeks is way too long.
 Now, we’re condensing a 7-day event into a 4-day event and even a 2-day event.”*

 Pascal Clarysse of Eden Games notices similar behavior. *“Rhythm is important – every 4 weeks would be the slowest you can be, every 2 to 3 weeks is better.
 You have to keep in mind that the week after the event there will be a bit of a cannibalization effect.
 If your event is successful, it will increase monetization but then it will decrease afterward.
 Your game economy person needs to be part of the planning of the event, your marketing person needs to be part of the planning as well to decide when to plan it.”*

-**Gear.Club** also runs longer events, *“between 10 days for the more casual events and 20 days for e-sports events to give players the chance to really compete and learn the tracks.”* Also, notes Clarysse,*“with team-based events, you have to give people more time to organize schedules than with a single player event.”*
+Gear.Club also runs longer events, *“between 10 days for the more casual events and 20 days for e-sports events to give players the chance to really compete and learn the tracks.”* Also, notes Clarysse,*“with team-based events, you have to give people more time to organize schedules than with a single player event.”*

 Running a live game can at times be like orchestrating a complex ballet of teams working together.
 So, it is essential to build and maintain a calendar view of your live events that’s shared by all the departments that contribute to your LiveOps team.